wenbinzhai/wenbinzhai_academic/content/publication/thesis/undergraduatethesis/index.md

 ---
-title: "Design and Implementation of a Method for the Safe Storage of Chinese Medicine Data based on Homomorphic Encryption"
+title: "Design and Implementation of a Method for the Safe Storage of Chinese Medicine Data based on Homomorphic Encryption (in Chinese)"
 authors:
 - admin
 date: '2020-06-30T00:00:00Z'